For the past two years I have dreaded New Years Eve.

 He called me at 9 pm on his way back home and coldly said, “I’m on my way.
 Get ready.”

-I was so pissed off!
-My response was not good.
+I was so filled with rage and as such, my response was not good.
 I was angry.
-I was humiliated.
+I was hurt and humiliated.
 I was scared.

 I screamed back.
 “Fuck off.
 Don’t bother.
 Go back to your whore.”

 Green laughed.
 “I wasn’t with anyone.
 YOU.
 ARE.
 CRAZY.”